AMID Logo E-BAY Logo

 Tools: Screwdriver, hammer, saw, drill, etc.

-ISRAEL: Shipping goods from the USA to Israel requires the consignee's VAT (TAX-Number).
-Find more information about Israel regulations at this link.
+ISRAEL: Exporting to Israel requires the consignee's VAT (TAX-Number).
+For more information about Israeli regulations, please visit this.

-ITALY: Shipping household goods or personal effects to Italy is subject to Italian Government restrictions and regulations.
-If you ship household goods or personal effects to Italy, contact your local Italian Consulate in advance.
-Find more at this link.
+ITALY: Moving household goods or personal effects to Italy is subject to Italian Government restrictions and regulations.
+If you are delivering household goods or personal effects to Italy, please get in touch with your local Italian Consulate in advance.
+Find more here.

-IVORY COAST: The Government of the Republic of Côte d'Ivoire (Ivory Coast) has introduced a Verification of Conformity program for all exports to the country.
+IVORY COAST: The Government of the Republic of Côte d'Ivoire (Ivory Coast) has introduced a Verification of Compliance program for all goods entering the country.

-KENYA: To assure Kenyan consumers of the safety and quality of the imported goods they buy and to protect Kenyan manufacturers from unfair competition, the Kenya Bureau of Standards (KEBS), a statutory organization of the government of Kenya, has implemented guidelines called the Pre-Export Verification of Conformity (PVoC) to Standards Programme for exports to Kenya.
+KENYA: To assure Kenyan consumers of the safety and quality of the imported goods they buy and to protect Kenyan manufacturers from unfair competition, the Kenya Bureau of Standards (KEBS), a statutory organization of the government of Kenya, has implemented guidelines called the Pre-Export Verification of Conformity (PVoC) to Standards Programme.

 KUWAIT: The Public Authority for Industry of the State of Kuwait (PAI) implemented specific guidelines to verify the conformity of all 'Regulated Products' exported to Kuwait.
 These guidelines are diligently enforced and form the Kuwait Conformity Assurance Scheme (KUCAS).
 Exports to Kuwait of these' Regulated Products' require a Technical Evaluation Report (TER) and a Technical Inspection Report (TIR) to clear customs.

-MOROCCO: Effective March 2019, all exports to Morocco must bear the newly implemented ICE (Common Company Identifier) number of the importer (consignee) on the accompanying documents.
+MOROCCO: Effective March 2019, all goods to Morocco must bear the newly implemented ICE (Common Company Identifier) number of the importer (consignee) on the accompanying documents.

 MOZAMBIQUE: Regulated goods (known as the Positive List) may be subject to pre-shipment inspection in the country of export before being allowed into Mozambique.
 Goods on the Positive List must comply with these regulations and be accompanied by a Documento Unico Certificado (DUC).

 NEW ZEALAND: New Zealand shipments are restricted to wood packing.
-Find more information about how to ship freight from the USA to Australia regarding ISPM15 regulations in this link.
+Discover the details of international shipping from the USA to Australia, including ISPM 15 regulations, on this page.

-NIGERIA: Shipping from the USA to Nigeria requires an 'M Form' before departing.
-Find more information about how to ship to Nigeria regarding the 'M Form' provided in this link.
+NIGERIA: Exporting to Nigeria requires the completion of an 'M Form' before departure.
+For exporting goods to Nigeria, please refer to the 'M Form' provided at the following link.

-To qualify and be cleared as personal effects, the receiver must have stayed outside Nigeria for at least nine months with a valid passport.
+To qualify as personal effects, the recipient must have resided outside Nigeria for at least nine months and possess a valid passport.
 All the items must not be commercial.

-The Standards Organisation of Nigeria (SON) has implemented a strict set of guidelines for exports to Nigeria called the Standards Organisation of Nigeria Conformity Assessment Programme (SONCAP).
+The Standards Organisation of Nigeria (SON) has implemented a strict set of guidelines for exports to Nigeria, known as the Standards Organisation of Nigeria Conformity Assessment Programme (SONCAP).

 PAKISTAN: CARGO MUST BE CUSTOMS CLEARED IN KARACHI BEFORE IT CAN BE MOVED TO THE FINAL DESTINATION.